McVeigh’s Terrorist Revenge

-Even more than that, the Oklahoma City bombing fell into an environment of politicized justice: McVeigh’s revenge had further “collateral damage” in providing an opening to viciously partisan Sociocrats like Bill Clinton that complainants about government abuse of power could be accused as McVeigh’s accomplices.
+Even more than that, the Oklahoma City bombing fell into an environment of politicized justice: McVeigh’s revenge had further “collateral damage” in providing an opening to viciously partisan Sociocrats like Bill Clinton who assert that those who complainan about government abuse of power could be considered terrorists.
 Any criticism of government, however valid, was taken – almost without exception – as incitement to criminal violence.

 This cowed many conservatives into silence, although no real conservative has ever been allied with the thinking or methods of McVeigh.
 And, arguably, that silence in the face of false invective was primarily responsible for holding back conservative gains from the 1994 elections, setting the stage for Clinton’s 1996 re-election, and eroding conservative confidence ever since.

-A curious factoid has been reported: More people seem to support the execution of McVeigh than support the death penalty generally.
-(While we at The Federalist place little stock in polls, these statistics are anomalous enough to be worthy of comment – as telling distortions if false, but especially noteworthy if true.)
+A curious fact: More people seem to support the execution of McVeigh than support the death penalty generally.
+(While we put little stock in polls, these statistics are anomalous enough to be worthy of comment – as telling distortions if false, but especially noteworthy if true.)
 In a rational view, a specific application of the death penalty could never be more popular than the general practice in principle.

 Perhaps this is also due to Clinton’s ruthless, execrable exploitation of the crime for political benefit.
 As we asked in Federalist #01-22, does anyone doubt that Clinton has exploited the death penalty as a cheap political symbol?